 In addition to having proper pH levels, the soil should be well-draining and free from standing water for optimal growth of river birch trees.
 Soils that are too wet or soggy can lead to root rot, which can kill the tree over time if not addressed quickly.
 The soil should also be amended with organic material such as compost or aged manure when planting a river birch tree to help improve drainage, aeration and nutrient availability for the tree over time.

-See also What is Red Spider Lily Plant
+See also What is Ramps Plant

 Finally, it is essential to fertilize river birch trees regularly during their first few years of growth in order to promote healthy growth and development.
 When fertilizing river birches, use a slow-release fertilizer formulated specifically for trees in order to provide nutrients throughout the season without burning delicate root systems or foliage with excessive amounts of nitrogen or other nutrients.
 With proper care and attention given to soil requirements, river birches can be enjoyed as an attractive addition to any landscape for many years to come!